Giridhar57/auction_site/README.md

 # auction_site
 In this project I have included both password based login and token based authentication.
-But login based authentication was implemented fully and for some tasks token based authentication was implemented.
+But login based authentication was implemented fully and for some tasks token based authentication was implemented.<br>
+The UI is very basic since I am not so good in it, so please don't mind.
 # Admin:
 Admin was given perissions for entire CURD operations on Auctions and delete permission for managing user.
 <img width="960" alt="image" src="https://github.com/Giridhar57/auction_site/assets/80587128/31917a4b-b13b-4a02-98d8-27fb92b068d1">